 Corrupted cached data is the first culprit.
 Disney+ stores temporary files on your device to speed up loading.
 When those files get corrupted (after a firmware update, a power interruption, or just regular wear), the app can’t verify your session correctly and throws error 41.
 A power cycle forces the device to wipe that cache and start fresh.

 Router network inconsistency is the second cause.
-Your router maintains TCP/IP state tables for every active connection.
-If those tables get stale or inconsistent, your device can’t complete the secure handshake Disney+‘s DRM system requires.
-A simple router restart clears those tables in about 30 seconds.
+Stale TCP/IP state tables prevent the DRM handshake.
+A router restart clears them in 30 seconds.

 Power cycling is the fastest fix on Roku.
-Unplug the Roku from its power source and wait a full 60 seconds.
-Don’t just hold the power button.
-Physically remove the power cable.
-This gives the capacitors enough time to fully discharge and wipe the cached session data.
+Physically unplug the power cable and wait 60 seconds; holding the power button doesn’t work because it doesn’t drain the capacitors.
+According to Roku’s support documentation, a full 60-second power cut gives the capacitors enough time to discharge and clear the corrupted session data.

 After 60 seconds, plug the Roku back in and wait for it to fully boot.
 Once you’re on the home screen, wait another 30 seconds before opening Disney+.
 That wait lets background processes finish so the app doesn’t start with stale state.